 Demand for conservation-accredited professionals

 A number of grant schemes currently require clients to use conservation-accredited individuals as lead professionals.

-Historic England will give a building repair grant only if applicants employ a competent professional with relevant specialist conservation knowledge, ability or experience.
-For most projects this professional must be either an architect, chartered building surveyor or chartered architectural technologist, who has conservation accreditation from a recognised body.
+For most projects this professional will be either an architect, chartered building surveyor or chartered architectural technologist, who has conservation accreditation from a recognised body.
+We currently accept:

 - Architects listed on the AABC Register at category 'A', RIAS Register at Accredited or Advanced level or the RIBA Conservation Register at Specialist Conservation Architect level

 - Chartered building surveyors listed on the RICS Building Conservation Accreditation Register